 How to challenge a Universal Credit decision

 If you don't agree with the Department for Work and Pensions (DWP) decision about your Universal Credit claim, you can challenge their decision - called a mandatory reconsideration.
-Find out how to challenge a Universal Credit decision.
+We explain how to challenge a Universal Credit decision.

 What is a mandatory reconsideration for Universal Credit